blackhistorymonthbelgium/black-history-month-belgium/src/pages/agenda/2021-02-15-colonialstatues.md

 The speakers are:

-Stephanie Collingwoode Williams (anthropologist, activist) Omar Ba (historian, diversity and inclusion consultant) Stella Nyanchama Okemwa (Hand in Hand Against Racism) Mathieu Charles (Kif Kif)
+Stephanie Collingwoode Williams (antropologe, activiste) Omar Ba (historicus, consultant diversiteit en inclusie) Nyanchama Okemwa (Hand in Hand tegen racisme)

-Moderator: Sarah Agyemang (Afrikanist)
+Mathieu Charles (schrijver & performance artiest)

+Moderator Sarah Agyemang (africanist) opens the evening with an interview of our speakers about a self-chosen example.
+Why did they choose this image, this street name?
+What strikes them and why?
+What do they think should happen to it?
+What do they like about the existing routes?

 Participation is free.
-You can register via the FARO calendar (link will follow).
+You can register [here](https://faro.be/kalender/horen-we-wel-verschillende-stemmen-een-gespreksavond-over-beladen-koloniale-standbeelden)

 A few days before the webinar you will receive a participation link.

 Language: Dutch
-Location: MS Teams (Later on Youtube)
+Location: MS Teams (achteraf beschikbaar op Youtube)
-Time: 9/3 at 19u30 - 21u
-Partners: FARO, Black History Month, Kunst in de Stad-Middelheimmuseum en Bacongo Limburg/Erfgoed Haspengouw/Erfgoed Mijn-Erfgoed
+Partners: FARO, Black History Month, Kunst in de Stad-Middelheimmuseum en Het Stadsmus (Hasselt)/Erfgoed Haspengouw/Erfgoedcel Mijn-Erfgoed (Bacongo Limburg).